ppone/docs/accounting/xero.md

 - Importing contacts from Xero
 - Writing invoices generated on Invoiced to Xero
 - Reconciling payments received on Invoiced to Xero
+- Syncing payments recorded on Xero to Invoiced

 [![Xero Data Flow](../img/xero-object-mapping.png)](../img/xero-object-mapping.png)